Información en español sobre las bicicletas

 Siento no tener más información en español en Bicycling Monterey website.
 Hablo muy poquito español ¡y no muy bueno!

-- My Spanish language skills are minimal, so the en español webpage differs from the rest of the Bicycling Monterey website, in that is a compilation of resources created by others.
+- Unlike my kids, my own Spanish language skills are meager, so the en español webpage differs from the rest of the Bicycling Monterey website.
+It is primarily a link compilation directing you to Spanish-language biking resources created by others.
+Nonetheless, much research time went into creating this webpage.

 - Please refer to the copyright note below.
 It is also recommended that the links be confirmed to be sure they lead to the most current editions available.
 And, as usual, check that the content is accurate, up-to-date, and culturally sensitive.